wazuh/wazuh-documentation/source/cloud-service/getting-started/index.rst

 Besides, Wazuh Cloud Service supports unlimited endpoints, provides professional support, a managed infrastructure, and allows to conveniently monitor your security data.

-To get started, sign up for a free trial and follow the first steps:
+To get started, sign up for a free trial and follow the first steps.
+No credit card is required.

    .. toctree::